MicrosoftDocs/sdk-api/sdk-api-src/content/dcomp/nn-dcomp-idcompositionvirtualsurface.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IDCompositionVirtualSurface</b> interface inherits from <a href="/windows/desktop/api/dcomp/nn-dcomp-idcompositionsurface">IDCompositionSurface</a>. <b>IDCompositionVirtualSurface</b> also has these types of members:
+The <b>IDCompositionVirtualSurface</b> interface inherits from <a href="/windows/desktop/api/dcomp/nn-dcomp-idcompositionsurface">IDCompositionSurface</a>. <b>IDCompositionVirtualSurface</b> also has these types of members:

 ## -see-also